JeffVandrewJr/btcqbo/README.md

 <h2>Introduction</h2>

 Quickbooks Online (QBO) is currently the most popular small business bookkeeping solution, and is often used as an online invoicing solution.
 When customers receive an online invoice from a business using QBO, they currently have the option to pay electronically using credit card or ACH (via integrated Intuit Payments) or Bitcoin (via Intuit PayByCoin, which unfortunately only supports BitPay and Coinbase).
 This software extends Quickbooks Online to take payments through BTCPay server.
+It is self-hosted and does not rely on any third party (in contrast to Intuit's native solution for Quickbooks Online Invoicing, which relies on Bitpay).

 Customers choosing to pay a QBO invoice using BTCPay automatically have a BTCPay invoice generated with the customer's data pre-filled, and payments to the BTCPay invoice are autmatically recorded in QBO.
 Before generating the invoice, the software verifies that the email and invoice number match to prevent against customer typos.

 <h2>Improvements Roadmap</h2>

 1. Quicker install method.
-Since the BTCPay one-click install method deploys on an Ubuntu VPS, it seems the best way to accomplish this short-term is by creating a .deb.
+Since the one-click install method referenced by the BTCPay team deploys on an Ubuntu VPS, it seems the best way to accomplish this short-term is by creating a .deb, possibly paired with a setup/config bash script.

 2. I've included a rudimentary a CLI tool for troubleshooting.
 Right now it only troubleshoots the refresh of QBO Oauth2 tokens.
 (The tokens auto-refresh without ever toughing the CLI; the CLI tool is simply for testing the connection to QBO.)
 Additional CLI functionality could be useful for activating/deactivating public access (currently accomplished via environmental variables) and other QBO connection testing purposes.